DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 guide](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/google-logins?view=aspnetcore-6.0#create-a-google-api-console-project-and-client-id)
-for details on how to register with Google, create the client, and store the secrets in user-secrets. **Stop before adding the authentication middleware and Google authentication handler to the pipeline.** You will need some IdentityServer specific options.
+for details on how to register with Google, create the client, and store the secrets in user-secrets. **Stop before adding the authentication middleware and Google authentication handler to the pipeline.** You will need an IdentityServer specific option.

 Add the following to *ConfigureServices* in *IdentityServer\HostingExtensions.cs*: